I’m a Season Ticket Holder or thinking of becoming one, what benefits do I get and how can I make exchanges?

-As a Season Ticket Holder you get many outstanding benefits.
-VIP Series subscribers get one concert free.
-Retro Series subscribers receive a 10% discount off of single ticket prices.
-All subscribers are assured the best available seats in the house from season to season.
+As a season ticket holder you get many outstanding benefits.
+Variety and Retro Series subscribers get one concert free.
+Subscribers are assured the best available seats in the house from season to season.
 Also, many Orchestra Kentucky concerts sell out, so subscribers are assured of having a seat.

 SKyPAC has been carefully designed to satisfy all criteria established by the Americans with Disabilities Act (ADA).
 Orchestra Kentucky also reserves seats for patrons in wheel chairs and their guests.
 Please call the Orchestra Kentucky box office in advance to reserve such seating at 270.846.2426.